InstituteforDiseaseModeling/idmtools-calibra/docs/installation.rst

 Installation
 ============

-Follow the instructions below to install |itertool|.
+Follow the instructions below to install |calibra|.

 Requirements
 ============